How to Install pip on Debian 11, 12, and 13

 Pip for Python 3 is included in the default Debian repositories, and the installation is pretty straightforward.

-Run the following commands to refresh the local package index and install pip and all of its dependencies:
+Run the following commands to refresh the local package index and install pip, virtual environment support, and their dependencies:

 sudo apt update